isomerpages/moe-jurongwestpri/_mk-at-jwps/MK@Jurong West.md

 ##### MK/KCare Premise: No entry for parents/caregivers

 For safety and security reasons, all parents/caregivers are NOT allowed to enter the MK/KCare premise.
 We seek your co-operation for the safety of your child and all other children.

+##### Park at Blk 601A Multi-storey Carpark only

+For parents or caregivers who drive, you are strongly encouraged to park at Block 601A multi-storey carpark.

 For more information about MK and its curriculum, please refer to the [MOE MK website](https://moe.gov.sg/preschool/moe-kindergarten/).